PauloQuagliatto/vite-react-electron-boilerplate/README.md

 ### `npm run electron:start`

-Runs the electron in development mode which waits to the localhost connection.
+Runs the electron in development mode which uses the localhost connection.

 ### `npm run build`